 7. Handle your employee motivation concerns in-house … not with an outside HR firm.

-When problems related to employee motivation begin to pop-up, it can be tempting to enlist outside help as quickly as possible.
+When problems related to employee motivation become a large issue, it can be tempting to enlist outside help as quickly as possible.

-Falling motivation and engagement levels should be taken as a sign that your managerial staff has some work to do to get everyone on the same page again.
+Falling motivation and engagement levels should be identified as a sign that your managerial staff has some work to do to get everyone on the same page again.

 An HR firm may seem like a quick solution, but it won’t do your organization many favors long-term.